NVIDIA/spark-rapids/docs/get-started/getting-started-on-prem.md

 ---
 **NOTE**

-The GPU Scheduling is a quite beta feature!
+The _GPU Scheduling for Pandas UDF_ is a quite beta feature!

 ---

-The _GPU Scheduling for Pandas UDF_  is one of the GPU things support for [UDF(user defined function)](https://spark.apache.org/docs/3.0.0/sql-pyspark-pandas-with-arrow.html).
+The _GPU Scheduling for Pandas UDF_ is one of the GPU things support for [Pandas UDF(user defined function)](https://spark.apache.org/docs/3.0.0/sql-pyspark-pandas-with-arrow.html#pandas-udfs-aka-vectorized-udfs).
 The  _GPU Scheduling for Pandas UDF_ has two components:

 - **Share GPU with JVM**: Let the Python process share JVM GPU.
 The Python process could run on the same GPU with JVM.

-- **Increase Speed**: Make the data transport faster between JVM process and Python Process.
+- **Increase Speed**: Make the data transport faster between JVM process and Python process.

 To enable _GPU Scheduling for Pandas UDF_, you need to configure your spark job with extra settings.

 1. Make sure GPU exclusive mode is disabled.
-2. Currently the python files are packed into the dist jar.
+2. Currently the python files are packed into the spark rapids plugin jar.

     On Yarn, you need to add
     ```shell